Zuwhity/tp-data-processing-and-developement/README.md

 * what does the `--from-beginning` config do ?
 *     If the consumer does not already have  an established offset to consume from, start with the earliest message present in the log rather than the latest message.
 * what about using the `--group` option for your producer ?
+* The consumer group id of the consumer
 6. stop reading
 7. Keep sending some messages to the topic

 #### Partition
 1. Check consumer group with `kafka-console-consumer` : https://kafka.apache.org/documentation/#basic_ops_consumer_group
 * notice if there is [lag](https://univalence.io/blog/articles/kafka-et-les-groupes-de-consommateurs/) for your group
-2. read from a new group, what happened ?
+2. read from a new group, what happened ? there is not the old message print in the console , it's like a page mark for books
-3. read from a already existing group, what happened ?
+3. read from a already existing group, what happened ? here we have some message in lag so it will show the message that are hide when we run this groups again
-4. Recheck consumer group
+4. Recheck consumer group , we have now multiple group in our list and so it's a nice way share and split the code

 #### Replication - High Availability
 1. Increase replication in case one of your broker goes down : https://kafka.apache.org/documentation/#topicconfigs